home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 - _"Alexa, restart the microwave."_

 <div class="note">
-To avoid issues with Alexa built in timer functionality.
-The timer entity can not include the word "timer" in the friendly name.
+To avoid issues with Alexa's built-in timer functionality, the timer entity should not include the word "timer" in its friendly name.
 </div>

 ### Vacuum